bklosk/vittcoin/README.md

 # vittcoin

-fake crypto for TLL students to trade on
+A currency for students in The Levitt Lab
+Designed & built by Ben Klosky